lfroes/qwik-microfrontend-starter/README.md

-# Qwik host and remote
+# Qwik host and remote (error duplication)

+## Error:

+- The error appears when you try to use builder io models/content inside this micro frontend structure

+## How to replicate

+- Add a Builder.io api key on the `packages/mfe/components/BuilderIo/constants.ts`
+- Add a valid builder IO model on the `remote/src/routes/index.tsx`
+- run `pnpm build.packages`
+- run `pnpm i`
+- run `pnpm dev`

 ## Getting started